Gregory A. Staley

 Professor Staley first began his study of Latin at North Hagerstown High School here in Maryland.
 He earned his A.B. in Latin at Dickinson College in Carlisle, PA, where he received the Filler Prize in Classics.
 He was a Proctor Fellow at Princeton University, receiving there both his M.A. and Ph.D. in Classics.
 He did postgraduate work in 1983-84 as a Rome Prize Fellow at the American Academy in Rome.
 He has won several grants from the National Endowment for the Humanities to conduct seminars for teachers on Roman culture, classical mythology, and on America’s classical traditions.

 Ph.D. in English, University of Illinois at Urbana-Champaign

 Before coming to Maryland, Dr. Carluccio spent two years in Stanford's Introductory Studies program, where she taught courses on science and popular culture, gender studies, and the rhetoric of science.
 This year at Maryland, she is teaching the second-year Honors Humanities seminar and a course for freshmen on speculative fiction.
-She also advises student research and directs admissions to the program.

 Program Coordinator and Lecturer